CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Authentication-Authorization-and-Accounting/SSH-for-Remote-Access.md

 1. To generate the SSH key pair, run the `ssh-keygen` command and follow the prompts:

     {{%notice info%}}
-To configure a completely passwordless system, do not enter a passphrase when prompted in the following step.
+To configure the system without a password, do not enter a passphrase when prompted in the following step.
 {{%/notice%}}

     ```